-Whether you dream of carving a wave (maybe for the first time), relaxing at a wine country estate, taking a spin on an iconic theme park ride, or walking through soaring redwoods, you’ll find your perfect getaway in California.
-What you’ll find here are ways to make that dream holiday happen without a hitch.
+Whether you dream of carving a wave for the first time, relaxing at a wine country estate, taking a spin on an iconic theme park ride or walking through soaring redwoods, you will find your perfect getaway in California.
+What you will find here are ways to make that dream holiday happen without a hitch.

-The tips and information here help you know the ins and outs of travel in the Golden State, with tips on best times to travel, transportation, lodging and camping, even good-sense guides for bicycle fans.
-Details here can help plan your trip, and tell you where to turn for more useful information and insider tips once you get here.
+The tips and information here help you know the ins and outs of travel in the Golden State, with tips on best times to travel, transportation, accommodation and camping, even good-sense guides for bicycle fans.
+Details here can help plan your trip and tell you where to turn for more useful information and insider tips once you get here.
 Happy planning.

 The state sales tax is 7.5%.
 Local taxes may be add up to 1.5% to your total bill.

 For local numbers, dial 411; for long distance, dial 1 plus the area code plus 555-1212; for free phone numbers, call (800) 555-1212.

 You can call 911 toll-free from any public telephone to obtain emergency police, fire, or medical assistance.

 Alcohol is sold throughout California to people age 21 and older.
 The legal drinking age is 21.